-As mentioned in his eulogy, my father was the tenth child in the Sheppard family of twelve children.
+My father was the tenth child in the Sheppard family of twelve children.
 His father died when he was just 8 years old, so for the most part, he grew up being nurtured by his mother, older siblings and their beloved Bertha.
 The most important thing in his life was his family.

 Anyone who knew Andrew Sheppard would remember that he was quite the raconteur, and seemed to have an endless supply of jokes to tell, imitating all kinds of accents in the most amusing way.
 His effervescent personality and joie de vivre endeared him to everyone he met.

 What we didn't realize until after he was gone, was his gift for writing.
 We discovered a folder full of beautifully handwritten stories, penned between October 1986 and August 1990 - just nine months before his untimely passing.
 Daddy wrote as he lived - from the heart and with passion.
 His tributes to his mother and siblings overflow with love and respect.
 We are so grateful that he recorded his early life and background, as well as his thoughts and deep feelings on current affairs in his beloved islands of Trinidad and Barbados during those years.
 Between the lines of these yellow foolscap pages we have the gift of a lifetime, and we are so grateful for this legacy.

 These are some of our treasured pages, and more will be added as I continue to transcribe them.
 My father labelled the folder of his writings:

 January 1988 Elsie Mabel, Our Mother